bml-research/Labcourses/pcr/pcr.md

 - Heat the solution to the boiling point in a microwave until all the agarose has dissolved.
 - Allow the solution to cool down to a temperature of approximately 60°C. Add 3 µl Midori Green to the warm agarose solution.
 - Pour the warm agarose solution into the gel holder.
 Make sure the gel is approximately 5 mm thick.
-- After 30 minutes, carefully remove the comb and place the gel into the electrophoresis tray.
+- After 30 minutes, carefully remove the comb and the painter's tape and place the gel into the electrophoresis tray.
-- Fill the electrophoresis tray with TBE buffer.
+- Fill the electrophoresis tray with 1x TBE buffer.
 Make sure the gel is completely submerged by the electrophoresis buffer before inserting the samples.

 **Insering the samples:**

+- Start with mixing 2 µl of the marker (1kb peqGOLD, VWR), 8µl sterile MQ and 2 µl of 6X-loading buffer in a microtube.
-- Suck at least 10 µl of the reaction mixture into the pipette and transfer it to a well containing 2 µl of 6X-loading buffer.
-Alternatively, to avoid using too many wells, you could consider using a sheet of Parafilm and transferring the drops (2 µl) of loading buffer to that with a pipette.
-You can then mix the samples with loading buffer, suck them into the pipette and load the gel with them.
+- Transfer 10 µl of the PCR reaction mixture into a microtube containing 2 µl of 6X-loading buffer.
 - Make sure the sample and loading buffer are mixed properly.
 Mix them by aspirating the tip a few times.
-- Now deposit the samples into the slots with extreme care.
+- Now deposit the samples (as well as the marker) into separate slots with extreme care.
 To load the samples, insert the pipette deep into the slots, or the samples may float out of the slots.
-However, do not insert the pipette too deep into the slots, as this may cause you to perforate the gel.
+However, do not insert the pipette too deep into the slots, as this may perforate the gel.
 - Run electrophoresis at 100-120 Volt.
 If you use a higher voltage, the gel may melt.

 **Please Note:**

 - Make sure you fill each slot halfway, since the sample may run over.
 - Insert the pipette deep into the slots to load the samples, then slowly press the plunger downwards.
 Make sure the pipette does not emit any air bubbles.
 Make sure you do not damage the gel.
-- Do not allow the blue agent to spread too far.
-In 1.5% agarose gel, the colouring agent will run in the same way as a the DNA fragment.
+- Do not allow the blue agent to migrate too far as the Midori Green will migrate the opposite direction.
 - View the gel under a UV source and take a picture of the gel with your mobile phone.
 Use this photo to determine the results in your logbook.
 Make sure that you have a clear photo that you can use to determine the results.